 Road rules are constantly changing, and it can be hard to stay up to date.
 If you break the law when driving, even by accident, you are still liable for a fine or loss of demerit points.
 We outline some new road rules that you should be mindful of here.

 This article has been prepared by Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL 234708 (“Allianz”).
-Information contained in this article is accurate as at 15th June 2020 and may be subject to change.
 In some cases, information has been provided to us by third parties and while that information is believed to be accurate and reliable, its accuracy is not guaranteed in any way.
 Any opinions expressed constitute our views at the time of issue and are subject to change.
 Neither Allianz, nor its employees or directors give any warranty of accuracy or accept responsibility for any loss or liability incurred by you in respect of any error, omission or misrepresentation in this article.